patchlevel/event-sourcing/docs/pages/subscription.md

     $logger, // optional
     new DefaultCleaner([
         new DbalCleanupHandler($projectionConnection)
-    ]), // required, if you want to use the cleanup feature );
+    ]), // optional but required if you want to use the cleanup feature );
 ```
 ### Catch up Subscription Engine